armel/M5HamRadio/README.md

 > I insist, you must use a simple plain text editor.
 Do not save your `.ini` file in DOC or RTF format.
 Last, but not least, note that the `.ini` file contend is case-sensitive.

-For example `IC705BT.ini` if you plan to use an IC-705, connected by Bluetooth.
+Name it, for example `IC705BT.ini` if you plan to use an IC-705, connected by Bluetooth.

 And now, here is what you will put in this `IC705BT.ini`.
 Of course, **take the time to adapt the values to your use** :